 Sustainability considerations can influence estate planning decisions in various ways.
 One is charitable giving or setting up trusts, particularly to support organizations that champion environmental conservation, social justice, or ethical governance.

-Stewardship and Philanthropy
+Stewardship and philanthropy

 What’s more, involving heirs in ESG-focused investing or estate planning can help instil values of responsibility and stewardship in the next generation.
 Establishing a family foundation with a focus on ESG initiatives is another way to engage the next generation in philanthropy.